- 10th April 2015: CCTV systems installed in to two seperate educational buildings in Plymouth, Devon

 - 7th April 2015: 24/7 monitored intruder alarm system installed in to a marine laboratory in Plymouth, Devon

-- 14th June 2013: New 24/7 monitored intruder alarm system installed into an educational building in Ottery St. Mary, Devon
+- 6th April 2015: 24/7 monitored CCTV system installed in to an educational building in Plymouth, Devon

-- 12th June 2013: New 24/7 monitored intruder alarm system installed into a residential property in Lympstone, Devon
+- 6th April 2015: 24/7 monitored intruder alarm system installed in to a domestic property in Tideford, Cornwall

 I find your staff not only courteous but our enquiries and technical requirements are dealt with efficiently and expeditiously.